 * One exception to this rule:

-Oregon farmers operating trucks interstate may need to meet requirements related to both registration (IRP) and fuel tax (IFTA).
+Oregon farmers operating trucks interstate may need to meet requirements related to both registration; International Registration Plan (IRP) and International Fuel Tax Association (IFTA).
 The Motor Carrier Transportation Division (MCTD) can help.
 Anyone with questions about registering a farm truck for interstate operations should call 503-378-6643 for IRP and 503-373-1634 for IFTA.
 The farmer must first be approved (certified) by the MCTD Farm Certification Unit (see Question #1).

 Farmers take the following steps to meet registration and fuel tax requirements: